-Due week 2: Participate in Forum 1: You need to post at least once by Sun. evening, and then another two times by next Sunday evening.
+Due week 2: Participate in Forum 1: You need to post at least once by Sun. evening this week, and then another two times by Sunday evening next week (Week 3).
 Both quantity and quality count so you may want to post beyond this minimum.

 Week 3: Corporations & Work in the "New Economy" (Sept.
-19-25)
+18-24)